Teach English in Morocco

 Teaching English in Morocco - Requirements for ESL teachers

-Typically, the minimum requirements to land a job in a private language school in Morocco include a bachelor’s degree, native English proficiency and a TEFL certificate.
-Teaching experience, while considered an asset, is not strictly required.
+Typically, the minimum requirements to land a job in a private language school in Morocco include a bachelor’s degree, native English proficiency, and a TEFL certificate.
+Teaching experience is considered an asset, but not strictly required.

 Teaching in Morocco - Requirements for certified teachers

 Teachers looking to teach at an international school in Morocco should hold a bachelor’s degree, preferably from a school of education as well as an active teaching license.
-Teaching experience, while considered an asset, is not required.
+Teaching experience is considered an asset, but not strictly required.